AmirRezaM75/note-learning-go/README.md

-There's no inheritance, no generics (yet), no aspect oriented programming, no function overloading and certainly no operator overloading.
+There's no inheritance, no aspect oriented programming, no function overloading and certainly no operator overloading.
 To the horror of many, there are pointers.

 # Chapters